 However, there are some steps you can take to help prevent pipes from freezing and bursting, including:

 Add more insulation

 When it comes to preventing pipes from freezing, the more insulation the better.
 If you can access them, any vulnerable pipes can be fitted with insulation sleeves or wrapped to help slow the heat transfer.
 Your local hardware store should carry a variety of materials, like foam rubber, fiberglass sleeves or even pipe sleeves with extra-thick insulation to provide the added protection needed.

 Seal up cracks and holes

-Along with adding insulation, make sure to inspect outside walls and foundations where water pipes are located.
-If you notice any small holes, such as from cable or telephone lines, or any type of crack, seal these up with caulking to keep the cold air from reaching the pipes.
+Along with adding insulation, make sure to inspect outside walls and foundations around the location of the water pipes.
+If you notice any small holes, such as from cable or telephone lines, or any other cracks, seal these up with caulking to keep the cold air from reaching the pipes.